|

 Entire communities also come to understand that while it is necessary to hold their governments accountable, it is equally important that in their own relationships with each other, they exemplify the leadership values they wish to see in their own leaders, namely justice, integrity and trust.

-Kenya .
+Although initially the Green Belt Movement's tree planting activities did not address issues of democracy and peace, it soon became clear that responsible governance of the environment was impossible without democratic space.
+Therefore, the tree became a symbol for the democratic struggle in Kenya .
 Citizens were mobilised to challenge widespread abuses of power, corruption and environmental mismanagement.
 In Nairobi 's Uhuru Park , at Freedom Corner, and in many parts of the country, trees of peace were planted to demand the release of prisoners of conscience and a peaceful transition to democracy.

 Through the Green Belt Movement, thousands of ordinary citizens were mobilized and empowered to take action and effect change.
 They learned to overcome fear and a sense of helplessness and moved to defend democratic rights.

-Kenya when the Green Belt Movement used peace trees to reconcile disputing communities.
+In time, the tree also became a symbol for peace and conflict resolution, especially during ethnic conflicts in Kenya when the Green Belt Movement used peace trees to reconcile disputing communities.
 During the ongoing re-writing of the Kenyan constitution, similar trees of peace were planted in many parts of the country to promote a culture of peace.
 Using trees as a symbol of peace is in keeping with a widespread African tradition.
 For example, the elders of the Kikuyu carried a staff from the thigi tree that, when placed between two disputing sides, caused them to stop fighting and seek reconciliation.
 Many communities in Africa have these traditions.

 Such practises are part of an extensive cultural heritage, which contributes both to the conservation of habitats and to cultures of peace.
 With the destruction of these cultures and the introduction of new values, local biodiversity is no longer valued or protected and as a result, it is quickly degraded and disappears.
 For this reason, The Green Belt Movement explores the concept of cultural biodiversity, especially with respect to indigenous seeds and medicinal plants.